ballarat-hackerspace/association/rules-of-the-association.md

   - **committee** means the committee of management of the Association;
   - **financial year** means the year ending on 30 June;
-  - **general meeting** means a general meeting of members convened in accordance with
+  - **general meeting** means a general meeting of members convened in accordance with rule 12;
   - **member** means a member of the Association;
   - **ordinary member of the committee** means a member of the committee who is not an officer of the Association under rule 21;
   - **Regulations** means regulations under the Act;